-- A strong partnership between MHP and its contracted PCPs - Improved health care services for members - Physician awards of up to \$2 per member per month (pmpm)
+- A strong partnership between McLaren Health Plan (MHP) and its contracted PCPs - Improved health care services for members - Physician awards of up to \$2 per member per month (pmpm)

 In order for a PCP to be included in the P4P program, all general terms of the P4P must be met.
-If all general terms are met, the following measures for the 2016 P4P are as follows:
+If all general terms are met, the following measures for the 2017 P4P are:

-- Open Access: Open physician panels to new MHP Medicaid and Commercial members - Adult Access: 95% of members, 20-44 years of age have one PCP visit in 2016 - Well Child Visit: 70% of members 3-4 years of age - Mammograms: 71% of members 50-70 years of age - 90% annual generic prescribing rate and evidence of E-prescribing - Achieved Primary Care Medical Home (PCMH) recognition through one of the following: - " Physician Group Incentive Program (PGIP) - " National Committee for Quality Assurance (NCQA); or - " Industry standard activity defined as extended hours and a patient disease registry
+- Open Access: Open physician panels to new MHP Medicaid and Commercial members - Adult Access: 95 percent of members, 20-44 years of age have one PCP visit in 2017 - Well-child Visit: 70 percent of members 3-4 years of age - Mammograms: 71 percent of members 50-70 years of age - 90 percent annual generic prescribing rate and evidence of E-prescribing - Achieved Primary Care Medical Home (PCMH) recognition through one of the following: - Physician Group Incentive Program (PGIP) - National Committee for Quality Assurance (NCQA); or - · Industry standard activity defined as extended hours and a patient disease registry

-Any PCP with 50 or more members in January 2016 will automatically be entered in the 2016 P4P program.
+Any PCP with 50 or more members in January 2017 will automatically be entered in the 2017 P4P program.
 If you do not have enough assigned members, you must call your Network Development Coordinator to enroll.
-Please call (888) 327-0671 for more information.